 The purpose of the six-monthly review

-Not only are six monthly reviews a requirement of training ACA students, they are also a great way for you to fully understand what your student has learnt over the last six months.
+Not only are six monthly reviews a requirement of training ACA students, they are also key for you to fully understand what your student has learnt over the last six months.
 You will need to assess their development and progress, ensuring they are on track to achieve the knowledge, skills and experience needed to become an ICAEW Chartered Accountant.
 Identifying progress at regular intervals makes it easier to recognise any areas where additional support is needed.

 Six-monthly review checklist